 Dr. James Braun (Planner/Course Director) had no relevant financial relationships to disclose.

 Dr. Gulick (Presenter) had the following personal financial relationships in the preceding 12 months with manufacturers of the products or services that may be presented in this CME activity: Research Grants Recipient for Weill Cornell Medical College from GlaxoSmithKline, and ViiV.
 Dr. Gulick supported his presentation and clinical recommendations with the best available evidence from the medical literature, and submitted his slides in advance for adequate peer review.li>

 This PRN CME activity is funded in part by unrestricted educational grants from:

 Bristol-Myers Squibb, Gilead Sciences, Janssen Pharmaceuticals, Merck & Co, and ViiV Healthcare.

 This PRN web site does not have the capacity to score quizzes and permit the download of CME certificates.
-To obtain CME credit for this and other PRN programs, please visit the PRN Video Channel at the Clinical Education Initiative (CEI) web site http://www.ceitraining.org/prn-video/.
+To obtain CME credit for this PRN program, please follow this link to the PRN Course page at the Clinical Education Initiative (CEI) web site.
 PRN and the Medical Society of the State of New York (MSSNY) jointly provide PRN enduring materials for CME at no cost to the AIDS Institute of the New York State Department of Health (NYSDOH) for broadcast through the CEI.
 We thank the NYSDOH for making our CME programs available to a wider audience, and hope you will also browse the many other educational opportunities offered by the CEI.